memgraph/docs/docs/reference-guide/streams/transformation-modules/overview.md

 Memgraph supports user-defined transformations procedures written in **Python** and **C**  that act on data received from a streaming engine.
-These transformation procedures are grouped into a module called **Transformation module** which is then loaded into Memgraph on startup or later on.
+These transformation procedures are grouped into a module called **Transformation module**, which is then loaded into Memgraph on startup or later on.
 A transformation module consists of a transformation, a query procedure, or both.

 Currently, we support transformations for Kafka, Pulsar and Redpanda